Borneo DiscoveryStyle: TravellerCultural discovery away from the crowds

 Dates are for guidance only and may vary year to year

-Electrical supply is 220-240V and plugs usually have three flat pins as in the British style.
+Electrical supply is 220-240V and plugs in Borneo usually have two flat pins.

 IMPORTANT NOTES – PLEASE READ